-Unified Protocol on the practices used to prepare and familiarise witnesses for giving testimony at trial in the case of the Prosecutor v.
-Charles Blé Goudé.
+Unified Protocol on the practices used to prepare and familiarise witnesses for giving testimony at trial

-- 1. The Victims and Witnesses Unit (the "VWU") will facilitate the testimony of witnesses in the best possible circumstances.
+- 1. The Victims and Witnesses Unit ('VWU') will facilitate the testimony of witnesses in the best possible circumstances.
 For this purpose, the VWU intends to follow the protocol on the practices used to prepare and familiarise witnesses to give testimony before the Court as outlined below. - 2.
 This protocol reflects the jurisprudence on familiarisation and its related procedures and also takes into account the practices and experiences concerning witnesses appearing before the Court.
 The protocol aims to outline the procedures that serve the best interests of witnesses and provide for sustainable working solutions for all entities involved. - 3.
-Unless ordered otherwise, the VWU will apply the protocol to all witnesses and victims called to testify before the Court in the case of the Prosecutor v.
-Charles Blé Goudé.
+Unless ordered otherwise, the VWU will apply the protocol to all witnesses called to testify before the Court.
 However, the protocol could be adjusted according to the needs of witnesses who might not require such detailed attention and explanation.
 Adjustments will also be warranted if detained witnesses are called to testify.